Aryaa20057/ODT-2026-Bicycle-game/README.md

 6. Jumper Wires
 Jumper wires were chosen for circuit connections because they allow quick prototyping, easy modifications, and secure connections without soldering, which is ideal for iterative design processes.

-7. Bangle (Ring Structure)
+7. 3D printed ring (Ring Structure)
-A bangle is used as the bubble ring because of its smooth circular shape, lightweight nature, and ready availability.
+A 3D printed ring is used as the bubble ring because of its smooth circular shape, lightweight nature, and ready availability.
 Compared to custom-fabricated rings, it is cost-effective and already optimized for forming consistent soap films.

 8. Container (Soap Solution Holder)
 A container is used to hold the soap solution due to its stability and ability to maintain sufficient depth for proper dipping.
 It ensures consistent coating of the ring for bubble formation.